 Open the air control completely.
-Place height small pieces (2 1/2" x 2 1/2" approximately) of wood in two layers in the firebox crossing them at the greatest possible angle.
-Criss cross 15 to 20 kindling wood pieces (1"x1" approximately) on the small pieces of wood in three or four layers at the greatest possible angle.
+Place height small pieces (2" x 2") of wood in the firebox crossing them at the greatest possible angle.
+Criss cross 10 to 16 kindling wood pieces on the small pieces of wood in three layers at the greatest possible angle.
 Tie knot with five sheets of paper and place them on top of the kindling wood.
-Light up the paper and let the door ajar at 90° until all the kindling wood is on fire.
+Light up the paper and let the door ajar at 90° until all the kindling wood is on fire and the first row of small pieces of wood is on fire too.
 Close the door.
-When there is no more fire in the front of the firebox and there are only faint flames on the wood in the back of the firebox, break ashes, level the coal bed and put six logs in the firebox.
-Put 3 pieces centered on the coal bed, without air space between them.
+When there is no more fire in the front of the firebox and there are only faint flames on the wood in the back of the firebox, break ashes, level the coal bed and put five logs in the firebox.
+Put 3 pieces on the coal bed, without air space between them.
 Leave one inch of air space between the rear firebrick and the first piece.
-The three other pieces should be added on top of the first 3, still in an East-West configuration.
-Let the door ajar at 90° for 1 minute and then close the door.
+The two other pieces should be added on top of the first 3, in an East-West configuration.
+Let the door ajar to leave a space of one inch on the door handle's side for 1 minute maximum and then close the door.